 Table 2.
-The distribution in bright-to-dim ratios for the previous charge distribution (TA0003) and the individual DOM SPE charge templates for the IceCube and DeepCore detectors.
+The average value of the ratios for dim, semi-bright, and bright source measurements, for the SPE templates and the previous charge distribution (TA0003).
 The uncertainty reported represents the standard deviation of the distribution of the calculated quantity.